• Skip to primary navigation

 Debra’s Pro Tips

 • TOPPINGS add so much!
-Fresh cilantro, vegan sour cream, sliced green onion, lime juice, chunks of avocado, red pepper flakes or crushed tortilla chips are fun and flavorful.
+Pickled jalapenos are fun, I love a dallop of vegan sour cream, chunks of avocado, red pepper flakes or crushed tortilla chips too.

 • If you buy already cooked lentils, you can cut back on the cooking time to 15 minutes.